NBC Insider Exclusive

 The concept of the Five-Timer's Club wasn't introduced until December 8, 1990, when fifth-time Host Tom Hanks was "inducted" during a sketch.
 But Hanks wasn't the first person to notch five SNL hosting gigs: That would be Buck Henry.

-Best known for creating the TV series Get Smart and writing the 1967 film The Graduate, Henry hosted not once but twice during each of Saturday Night Live's first five seasons—so 10 times in total by 1980.
+Best known for creating the TV series Get Smart and writing the 1967 film The Graduate, Henry hosted not once but twice during each of Saturday Night Live's first five seasons—so 10 times in total between 1976 and 1980.
 Henry also played Liz Lemon's dad on 30 Rock.

 Steve Martin